Mtbrker404/gencg_h2501/readme.md

 Starting the journal is always a difficult task, so we have decided to skip it.
 Yes, I said we, I was talking about the journal and I, WE have come to the conclusion that anyway the gold in journals is always a couple of pages deep, so why bore you with a "artisty philosiphical hook".

-Also here is the first generative grphics that I created :
+Also here is the first generative graphics that I created :

 {% raw %}